v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 kind:im
 ```

 Note the previous search query will also return chats from Microsoft Teams.
-To prevent this, you can narrow the search results to inlude only Skype for Business conversations by using the following keyword query.
+To prevent this, you can narrow the search results to inlude only Skype for Business conversations by using the following keyword query:

 ```
 kind:im AND subject:conversation
 ```

-The previous search query excludes chats in Microsoft Teams because Skype for Business conversations are saved as email messages with a Subject line that starts with the word "Conversation".
+The previous keyword query excludes chats in Microsoft Teams because Skype for Business conversations are saved as email messages with a Subject line that starts with the word "Conversation".

-To search for Skype for Business conversations that occured within a specific date range, use the following the following keyword query:
+To search for Skype for Business conversations that occured within a specific date range, use the following keyword query:

 ```
 kind:im AND subject:conversation AND (received=startdate..enddate)